adrido/minetest-mapper-cpp/doc/manual.rst

 ``--drawplayers``
 .................
-	Draw circles at the positions of players
+	Draw circles and player names at the positions of players

 	The color can be set with `--origincolor`_.